tinghanlin/warmup_project/README.md

 ### Person Follower
 * High-level Description

   The task is to drive the robot and let it follow a person.
 To implement this task, I use the robot's laser scan sensors to find where the person is located relative to the robot.
 Then, I transform that angle to a turning angle (either clockwise or counterclockwise) so that the robot can turn it heads towards to the person.
+If the person is 3 meters directly behind the robot, the robot would turn 180 degree clockwise to face the person.
 While trying to face the person, the robot also maintains a constant linear force going forward.

 * Code explanation